 11. What Is Happening Here?: Re-imagining Feminist Communication and Media Work amid a Global Pandemic

-Ingrid Bachmann, Patrice Buzzanell, Carolyn M. Byerly, Meenakshi Gigi Durham, Stine Eckert, Radha S. Hegde, Dafna Lemish, Lana Rakow, Karen Ross, Radhika Parameswaran, H. Leslie Steeves, Linda Steiner
+Ingrid Bachmann, Patrice M. Buzzanell, Carolyn M. Byerly, Meenakshi Gigi Durham, Stine Eckert, Radha Sarma Hegde, Dafna Lemish, Lana F. Rakow, Karen Ross, Radhika Parameswaran, H. Leslie Steeves, Linda Steiner, and Angharad N. Valdivia

 Stine Eckert and Ingrid Bachmann

-Stine Eckert is an Associate Professor in the Department of Communication at Wayne State University.
-Her research focuses on the intersection of media, gender, and minorities as well as the democratic potential of new media.
+Stine Eckert is Associate Professor in the Department of Communication at Wayne State University.
+Her research focuses on the intersection of media, gender, and minorities as well as the democratic potential of new media for publics.

 "This remarkable collection of essays by ten outstanding communication and media studies scholars brings together timely and unique perspectives on this important and growing field of research.
 A must-read."Margaretha Geertsema-Sligh, Richard M. Fairbanks Professor, Butler University, USA